Sajjad1007/A02-Kids-School/readme.md

 ### Positioning & Data Hiding

-- show the date by positioning between image and context as figma on every cards
+- Show the date by positioning between image and context as figma on every cards
-- hide the 1st  card on  small devices and show 4-6 card.
+- Hide the 1st card on small devices and show 4-6 card.
-- hide arrow button group  from the statndard curriculam section.
+- Hide arrow button group from the standard curriculum section.

 ### Explore Marquee & Use It

-- Explore Marquee Tag. use it anywhere in your homepage. make sure marquee is working.
+- Explore Marquee tag.
+Use it anywhere in your homepage.
+Make sure Marquee is working.

 ---

 # Technology

-- HTML & CSS only
+- HTML & CSS only.
-- You can't use any other technology / Framework.
+- You can't use any other technology or Framework.

 ---

 # What to Submit

-- Your Github Repository . ex.("https://github.com/Repo-name")
+- Your GitHub repository (ex. "https://github.com/ProgrammingHero1/B11--assignment-02")
-- Your Live Link. ex.(https://user.github.io/Repo-name/)
+- Your website's live link (ex. "https://github.com/ProgrammingHero1/B11--assignment-02")

 ---